 While Ayre said he would be looking for a local manufacturer eventually to make the product in India, Liu said her lab in Sydney could produce 3600 strips of the diabetic test, in one hour.
 "What we need right now is to collaborate with a local partner for clinical trials on the local population," Liu said.

-Yet another exciting start-up from the team that visited India last week was BeacoHealth, which has found a way to completely automate body turning by using pressure sensors and mechanical actuators.
+Yet another exciting start-up from the team that visited India last week was BeacoHealth, which has found a way to completely automate body turning for bedridden patients.
 This will help India, a country facing an acute shortage of health workers and an increasingly aging population, Tristan Berry, co-founder, BeacoHealth, said.
-Berry played a small clip that shows a swing-like fabric-based device that automates the turning of the patient's body, thereby preventing bed sores.
 "The device is extremely energy efficient; it requires energy that is taken up by a fan that has been running for five seconds," Berry said, adding that the device was currently being produced out of Malaysia.

 For Dr Romaric Bouveret of UNSW Founders Program, the trip to India last week was educative as it helped him identify how he could further improve his device—a point-of-care plug and play microscope that can accurately and specifically measure tuberculosis bacteria, in a few minutes.
 "Current tests require cultures that can take weeks.
 This will reduce the time taken to a couple of minutes, and can be used in the case of pregnant women [who can't be exposed to X-rays], kids and HIV patients.
 For a country such as India with a high burden of TB, this device could be really useful, Bouveret said, adding that the product was already being used in some laboratories for research.
 The only hitch?
 "We will have to work on a battery for this, since electricity is a problem in India," he said.